 Click here to read more about Land Stewardship Project’s work on the urban ag text amendments.

-Land Stewardship Project’s Community Based Food Systems Program.
+Anna Cioffi is an Organizer with Land Stewardship Project’s Community Based Food Systems Program.
 Her parents emigrated from Italy, and forever cemented the connection between food and love in her mind.
 Transplanted from New York City, she’s especially drawn to the resourcefulness and place-based connection of urban food production.
 Anna loves her life in Minneapolis as an urban farmer, community organizer, bread baker, and food thinker.
 She can also be seen planning events with the Yes!Lets Art Collective, hanging out with giant puppets, and surreptitiously feeding her friends.